clickcaramel/PolyglotRocks/README.md

   <img alt="CocoaPods" src="https://img.shields.io/cocoapods/v/PolyglotRocks">
 </p>

-PolyglotRocks is a tool that simplifies the localization process for your iOS mobile app.
-By dropping in our SDK into your project and running the build, you can get AI translations instantly and manual ones a bit later.
+PolyglotRocks is a localization tool that simplifies the translation process of your iOS mobile application.
+Our SDK can process `.strings` files and provide fast and accurate translations using AI-powered technology, as well as manual ones a bit later.
+By using PolyglotRocks, you can easily translate your app into multiple languages and reach a wider audience with minimal effort.

 ## Contents